 The system contains goals and plans nationally, on a local/county authority level and in each school and enterprise.
 Furthermore, the system regards quality work as a continuous process where assessments are followed up with adjustments and new goals and where all participants should be involved and have different roles.
 In schools, this means parents, pupils, teachers, the school management and the school owner.

 The quality areas are classified in accordance with structure, process and result quality.
-These are the main sources of information about quality in education:

 The School Portal (Skoleporten)